bediger4000/lru-cache/README.md

 The LRU cache has:

-1. Single-chaining hashtable
+1. Single-chaining hash table
 2. Doubly-linked list
 3. An int, n, the max number of items in the cache
 4. An int representing the current number of items in the cache.

-I ended up with 460 lines of Go, implementing a single-chained hashtable (not a Go map) and a doubly-linked list, as well as the cache's `get` and `set` methods.
+I ended up with 460 lines of Go, implementing a single-chained hash table (not a Go map) and a doubly-linked list, as well as the cache's `get` and `set` methods.
 The cache uses an interface, so multiple types of keys and data